noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   .. only:: Partners

-     For a complete list, contact your partner manager.
+     For a complete list, contact your edX Partner Manager.

    .. only:: Open_edX

      For a complete list, contact your Open edX system administrator.

-* Course teams cannot access the files that learners upload.
-Uploaded file content does not appear to course team members in the courseware or in the reports of answer submissions available on the Instructor Dashboard, and the course data packages do not include the uploaded files.
+* Course teams can only access uploaded files for one learner at a time.
+  Uploaded file content is not included in the reports of answer submissions available from the Instructor Dashboard, and course data packages do not include any of the uploaded files.

 * You cannot require your learners to upload files.
-You can only allow the option.
+You can only give them the option to do so.

-* All responses must include some text.
+* All responses must include some response text.
 Learners cannot submit a response that contains only an uploaded file.

 * Learners can submit only one file with each response.